-This Fill Management Plan was prepared by Parker Environmental Corporation on behalf of Lighthouse Environmental Management, LLC (LEM) in support of a Fill Project located at 1439 Main Street in Leicester, Massachusetts.
+This Fill Management Plan was prepared by Parker Environmental Corporation on behalf of Lighthouse Environmental Management, LLC (LEM) in support of a Fill Project at the property located on Parcel 35-D 1.2-0 on Stafford Street in Leicester, Massachusetts.
 The subject plan has been designed to meet the requirements of Leicester's Earth Filling Bylaws and Regulations, and any other applicable Federal or State regulations pertaining to the transport and use of earth for fill.
 It is my professional opinion that this plan and the proposed regulated activity, once executed and completed, will be substantially protective of human health, public safety, and the environment.